Hellenburg

 Hellenburg is a ruined castle near Baarland, in Zeeland, Netherlands.

-Castle Characteristics
+Characteristics

-A rediscovered castle

 Hellenburg is amongst the rare castles that completely disappeared over time.
 By the 1950s Baarland municipality knew not much more than the approximate location of the Hellenburg.
 17th century depictions of a large castle seemed exaggerated.
 In early 1958 a land consolidation plan led to archaeological excavations at the site, led by Jaap Renaud.

 The tower house

 The first phase of Hellenburg was a tower house.
 It measured 11 by 11 m on the outside.
 With walls of 2 m thick, the inside space was only 7 by 7 m.
 On the southwest corner the tower house had a privy tower.
 The south side of the tower house stood in the moat.
 The three other sides had such shallow foundations that they were surely not in the moat.

 The brick used for the first tower house measured 28 * 13.5 * 6.5 cm.
 Renaud therefore dated the first phase of the Hellenburg to about the mid-fourteenth century.